scicloj/scicloj.github.io/content/en/docs/community/groups/real-world-data.md

 ## Chat
 The group will use [the Clojurians Zulip chat](../../chat).
 Specifically, the [#real-world-data](https://clojurians.zulipchat.com/#narrow/stream/315077-real-world-data) stream.

-## Schedule
+## Timeline
 * Feb.
 25th 2022 - two special sessions we had a while back - [announcement](https://clojureverse.org/t/real-world-data-meetup-1/) (recorded but never published)
 * late June 2023 - initial survey (then the project went on hold)
-* early 2024 - starting the group's regular path
+* March 2024 - starting the group's regular path